OpenVPN/openvpn/doc/man-sections/server-options.rst

   from the kernel to OpenVPN.
 Once in OpenVPN, the ``--iroute`` directive routes to the specific client.

+  When using DCO, the extra ``--route`` directive is required only if the expected behaviour is to route the traffic for a specific network to the VPN interface also when the responsible client is not connected (traffic will then be dropped).
+In the other cases the ``--iroute`` directive is enough for DCO to fully configure the routing table.

   This option must be specified either in a client instance config file using ``--client-config-dir`` or dynamically generated using a ``--client-connect`` script.